rszmacinski/native-apps-api-orchestration/docs/feedback-poll.md

 }
 ```

 On success the below JSON will be returned.
-Please see notes below detailing the optional attributes that can be returned.

 ```
 {